7 Ways to Score Amazon Prime Membership Deals

 7. Get an Amazon Credit Card

-Amazon offers the Prime Rewards Visa Signature Card and the Prime Store Card, both of which give Prime members 5% cash back on Amazon purchases.
+Amazon offers the Prime Visa and the Amazon Visa cards.
+The Prime Visa offers 5% back on Amazon.com purchases with an eligible Prime membership, and the Amazon Visa offers 3% back on Amazon.com purchases.
 You'll still have to pay the monthly or annual fee for a Prime membership, but your earnings can help lower your out-of-pocket cost.

-To illustrate: If you spend $300 per month at Amazon with one of these cards, you'll receive $15 cash back, which more than covers the monthly membership fee.
+To illustrate: If you spend $350 per month at Amazon with the Prime Visa card, you'll receive $17.50 back, which more than covers the monthly membership fee.

 How to Make the Most of Your Prime Membership